-CREATIVE SENSOR INC. AND

-SUBSIDIARIES

-CONSOLIDATED FINANCIAL STATEMENTS AND

-INDEPENDENT AUDITORS' REPORT
+CREATIVE SENSOR INC. AND SUBSIDIARIES CONSOLIDATED FINANCIAL STATEMENTS AND INDEPENDENT AUDITORS' REPORT December 31, 2023 AND 2022 the Republic of China.

-DECEMBER 31, 2022 AND 2021

-For the convenience of readers and for information purpose only, the auditors' report and the accompanying financial statements have been translated into English from the original Chinese version prepared and used in the Republic of China.
 In the event of any discrepancy between the English version and the original Chinese version or any differences in the interpretation of the two versions, the Chinese-language auditors' report and financial statements shall prevail.